wasnotrice/shoes-qt/README.markdown

 ## Prerequisites

 Tested (so far) on OS X, with rvm ruby 1.9.3-p125, and qt 4.8.1, installed via Homebrew.
+These instructions assume that you have git installed, and ruby 1.9.3 installed via rvm.

 ### OS X